Program Policies

 o It is un-determined if a student will successfully complete all sections of student teaching at the time grades are due however with a few more weeks of development there is a strong possibility of the student receiving CR.

 16.1 To be approved for an internship, candidates must fill out an internship application form including an intern application letter, Intern Candidate Agreement, Principal Agreement and Mentor Teacher Agreement.
-Candidates must have approval from both their Subject Area Coordinator and the University Coordinator for an internship.
+Candidates must have approval from both their Subject Area Coordinator and the University Director for an internship.

 16.2 Intern Leave of Absence